UX design is thriving.

 Nowadays, there are numerous products with similar features that solve the same problem.
 To get ahead in the competition, businesses try to create products that users fall in love with.

-When offered with a good UX, customers enjoy their time with your product and they become satisfied with your business.
+When offered a good UX, customers enjoy their time with your product and they become satisfied with your business.
 Increased customer satisfaction means it is much easier to attract new customers, convert first-time users into regulars, and retain the existing customers.

 In order to design products that offer great UX, you must see the best and the worst examples of UX design.